SpartanNash (NASDAQ:SPTN) Releases FY 2022 Earnings Guidance

 SpartanNash (NASDAQ:SPTN – Get Rating) updated its FY 2022 earnings guidance on Thursday.
 The company provided earnings per share (EPS) guidance of $2.17-$2.32 for the period, compared to the consensus estimate of $2.11.
 The company issued revenue guidance of $9.00 billion-$9.30 billion, compared to the consensus revenue estimate of $9.03 billion.

-A number of analysts have recently commented on the company.
-StockNews.com lowered SpartanNash from a buy rating to a hold rating in a report on Saturday, June 11th.
-CL King began coverage on SpartanNash in a report on Monday, March 21st.
-They issued a buy rating on the stock.
-BMO Capital Markets upped their target price on SpartanNash from $24.00 to $29.00 in a report on Tuesday, June 7th.
-Finally, Deutsche Bank Aktiengesellschaft upped their target price on SpartanNash from $25.00 to $26.00 in a report on Friday, June 3rd.
+A number of research firms have recently issued reports on SPTN.
+Deutsche Bank Aktiengesellschaft lifted their price target on shares of SpartanNash from $25.00 to $26.00 in a research report on Friday, June 3rd.
+CL King began coverage on shares of SpartanNash in a research report on Monday, March 21st.
+They set a buy rating for the company.
+StockNews.com upgraded shares of SpartanNash from a hold rating to a buy rating in a research report on Sunday.
+Finally, BMO Capital Markets lifted their price target on shares of SpartanNash from $24.00 to $29.00 in a research report on Tuesday, June 7th.

-The firm also recently disclosed a quarterly dividend, which will be paid on Thursday, June 30th.
-Shareholders of record on Wednesday, June 15th will be paid a $0.21 dividend.
-The ex-dividend date of this dividend is Tuesday, June 14th.
-This represents a $0.84 annualized dividend and a yield of 2.86%.
-SpartanNash’s dividend payout ratio is 41.18%.
+The business also recently disclosed a quarterly dividend, which will be paid on Thursday, June 30th.
+Investors of record on Wednesday, June 15th will be given a dividend of $0.21 per share.
+The ex-dividend date is Tuesday, June 14th.
+This represents a $0.84 annualized dividend and a dividend yield of 2.84%.
+SpartanNash’s dividend payout ratio is currently 41.18%.

-In other SpartanNash news, Director Matthew Mannelly sold 10,000 shares of the company’s stock in a transaction that occurred on Tuesday, June 14th.
-The stock was sold at an average price of $31.06, for a total value of $310,600.00.
-Following the sale, the director now owns 20,354 shares in the company, valued at $632,195.24.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
-1.80% of the stock is owned by corporate insiders.
+In other SpartanNash news, Director Matthew Mannelly sold 10,000 shares of SpartanNash stock in a transaction that occurred on Tuesday, June 14th.
+The shares were sold at an average price of $31.06, for a total value of $310,600.00.
+Following the completion of the sale, the director now directly owns 20,354 shares of the company’s stock, valued at approximately $632,195.24.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+1.80% of the stock is currently owned by insiders.

-Several institutional investors have recently bought and sold shares of SPTN.
-Vanguard Group Inc. grew its position in shares of SpartanNash by 9.7% in the first quarter.
-Vanguard Group Inc. now owns 2,990,249 shares of the company’s stock valued at $98,649,000 after purchasing an additional 263,582 shares during the last quarter.
-BlackRock Inc. grew its position in shares of SpartanNash by 2.8% in the fourth quarter.
-BlackRock Inc. now owns 6,431,025 shares of the company’s stock valued at $165,663,000 after purchasing an additional 172,895 shares during the last quarter.
-Jane Street Group LLC grew its position in shares of SpartanNash by 1,007.8% in the first quarter.
-Jane Street Group LLC now owns 69,790 shares of the company’s stock valued at $2,302,000 after purchasing an additional 63,490 shares during the last quarter.
-Dimensional Fund Advisors LP grew its position in shares of SpartanNash by 2.3% in the first quarter.
-Dimensional Fund Advisors LP now owns 2,750,582 shares of the company’s stock valued at $90,743,000 after purchasing an additional 61,817 shares during the last quarter.
-Finally, Renaissance Technologies LLC grew its position in shares of SpartanNash by 5.9% in the first quarter.
-Renaissance Technologies LLC now owns 1,055,912 shares of the company’s stock valued at $34,835,000 after purchasing an additional 59,100 shares during the last quarter.
-79.36% of the stock is currently owned by institutional investors.
+A number of hedge funds have recently added to or reduced their stakes in the business.
+Point72 Hong Kong Ltd purchased a new stake in shares of SpartanNash during the 1st quarter valued at $100,000.
+US Bancorp DE grew its stake in shares of SpartanNash by 10.7% during the 1st quarter.
+US Bancorp DE now owns 5,275 shares of the company’s stock valued at $174,000 after buying an additional 508 shares during the period.
+Captrust Financial Advisors grew its stake in shares of SpartanNash by 26.4% during the 1st quarter.
+Captrust Financial Advisors now owns 6,465 shares of the company’s stock valued at $213,000 after buying an additional 1,351 shares during the period.
+Virtu Financial LLC purchased a new stake in shares of SpartanNash during the 1st quarter valued at $219,000.
+Finally, Private Advisor Group LLC purchased a new stake in shares of SpartanNash during the 1st quarter valued at $235,000.
+79.36% of the stock is owned by hedge funds and other institutional investors.

 About SpartanNash (Get Rating)